 5. Focus your advertising dollars:

 Don’t flood the market with newspaper ads if you aren’t certain if your demographic even reads the paper.
 Have you thought of what your on hold message is?
 If you haven’t, you should.
-If clients are calling you, let them hear a message that draws them in and gives them info about who you are and what you do.
+If clients are calling you, let them hear a message on hold that draws them in and gives them info about who you are and what you do.
 If your marketing budget is tight, consider low-cost social media

 platforms to spread the word.